 Once the average total energy loss between adjacent cross sections, the cross sectional average, and average friction losses are calculated, then the cross-sectional average minor loss due to meander bends (BEND) is calculated by using the following equation:

-Note: The total energy loss ht in a reach is the sum of all the head losses along the flow path.
+Note that the total energy loss ht in a reach is the sum of all the head losses along the flow path.
 It is calculated using the following equation:

 Average Minor Loss due to Meander Bends through Meander Bends Calculation